 - Weaving the Streets & People’s Archive.
-Illustrated paper presentation as part of a panel on Innovative Projects and Activities for Imaging Science and Technology/Archiving annual conference, Berlin, Germany.
-May 2014 (forthcoming).
+Illustrated paper presentation for panel on Innovative Projects and Activities at Imaging Science and Technology/Archiving annual conference, Berlin, Germany.
+May 2014.

 - Street Art Stickers: Silent Agitators, Paper Bullets, and Night Raiders.
 Illustrated paper presentation for Impact 8: International Printmaking Conference, Duncan of Jordanstone College of Art & Design, Dundee, Scotland.
 August 2013.

 - “WTF.
 It’s only a sticker.”
-Illustrated paper presentation for the annual College Art Association conference, Los Angeles, CA. February 2012.
+Illustrated paper presentation for College Art Association annual conference, Los Angeles, CA, U.S.A.
+February 2012.

 - Takin’ it to the Streets and Stickin’ it to the Man (revised).
-Illustrated paper presentation for the international Arts in Society conference, Berlin, May 9 – 11, 2011.
+Illustrated paper presentation for international Arts in Society conference, Berlin, Germany.
+May 9 – 11, 2011.
 This paper expands upon the 2008 introduction to stickers and provides an in-depth comparative study of sticker art from Berlin and NYC since 2003.
-Additional proposals accepted for the conference can be found here.

 - “Takin’ it to the Street and Stickin’ it to the Man: Political and Cultural Resistance in Contemporary Sticker Art.”
-Illustrated paper presentation at the annual College Art Association conference, Dallas, TX.
+Illustrated paper presentation for College Art Association annual conference, Dallas, TX, U.S.A.
 February 2008.

 - “Not Quite 2.0, but a Few Alternatives to Authority Lists and Controlled Vocabularies.”
-Illustrated paper presentation at the the annual Visual Resources Association conference, San Diego, CA. March 2008.
+Illustrated paper presentation for Visual Resources Association annual conference, San Diego, CA, U.S.A.
+March 2008.
 In this paper, I discussed the creation of my digital sticker collection and how I’ve developed the project from a curatorial and collaborative perspective.

 Grants and Awards

-- St. Lawrence University Faculty Research Fellowship Award to develop Paper Bullets, an exhibition of historical and contemporary political stickers from around the world to be presented at Hatch Kingdom Sticker Museum, Berlin, Germany.
-Fall 2014 (forthcoming).
+- St. Lawrence University Faculty Research Fellowship grant to develop Paper Bullets, an exhibition of historical and contemporary political stickers from around the world to be presented at Hatch Kingdom, Berlin, Germany.
+February 2014.